-Atualizado: 17 de Out de 2019
+Atualizado: 30 de Nov de 2020

 There is so much talking about tech going on, but not much discussion about what technology is.

 Sometimes, technology is not about crafting a new machine or object but creating a more reliable and efficient method for achieving the same outcome.
-For instance, finding it is possible to grow vegetables in water or when creating new forms of spoken communication.
-We can accomplish these two missions only by using our imagination and by changing the way we react to the world around us.
-By using the same process, we even have been able to transform ourselves.
+For instance, finding it is possible to grow vegetables in water or creating new forms of communicating.
+We can accomplish these two missions only by using our imagination and changing the way we react to the world around us.
+By using the same process, we even have the capacity to transform ourselves.

 Should we give up using technology?

 With so many problems arising coming from the use of technology, should we still care for technology?
 The answer is yes, and there are two main reasons: First, at this point, we rely so much on technology that it would be nearly impossible to live without it.
 Secondly, we are entirely capable of keeping a healthy relationship with technology, one that could benefit both our community and us.
 We need to raise the bar for our awareness of the many ways technology affects us and empower people - and not the industry - to better decide when and what tech we should be using.